 Do Old People Smell Different?
 The Facts About Changing Body Odor for Seniors and Caregivers

 Does an "old people smell" really exist?
 Or is that term just another untrue stereotype about seniors?
-The answer isn't completely straightforward.
-Although scientists have discovered that older people do experience physiological changes that can lead to a distinct scent, that smell isn't necessarily as unpleasant as the term often implies.
+The answer isn't entirely straightforward.
+Although scientists have discovered that older people experience physiological changes that can lead to a distinct scent, that smell isn't necessarily as unpleasant as the term often implies.
 And it's usually not the result of poor hygiene or housekeeping.
 Fortunately, there are many things you can do to minimize its causes if the smell bothers you.

 This article will teach you why people's natural scent can change with age.
 You'll also learn tips for preventing the distinctive odor.
 And you'll find out why you shouldn't panic if you notice that your body smells different than it used to.
 Plus, you'll discover other factors that can influence a senior's scent and get tips on how to talk to a loved one about body odor.